narminmolina/narminmolina/README.md

 I am a Front End Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> based in Canada.

 - :telescope: I’m currently working on different internal projects.
+- 🔭 I aspire to become a Full-Stack Developer
 - :keyboard: I'm in love with CSS and I love solving nitty-gritty styling and performance issues in the UI.
 - 💬 Feel free to ask me anything you want.
 - :pager:  How to reach me: <a href="https://www.linkedin.com/in/narmin-molina-43623a257/">LinkedIn</a>